Aesthetics and Facial Fillers

 Contact Synergistiq Integrative Health at 727.754.2936 for additional details on the available dermal fillers, or to schedule a private consultation with Dr. Verma.
 For more information on any of the integrative options available from Synergistiq Integrative Health, fill out our online contact form, and a patient coordinator will get back to you shortly.

-A: Soft tissue fillers are a group of injectables, created to address winkles, facial lines, and volume loss.
+A: Soft tissue fillers are a group of injectables, created to address wrinkles, facial lines, and volume loss.
 Applied with a tiny needle, directly under the skin, the results from fillers are generally immediate.
 Depending on the patient, the treatment area, and the type of filler used, the results can last from six months to two years.

 A: Soft tissue fillers are made from several different, biodegradable substances.
 Hyaluronic Acid fillers are popular for treating fine static lines and deeper creases.
 Fillers can also be made from Calcium Hydroxyapatite (CaHa) and Poly-L-Lactic Acid.
 At your confidential consultation at Synergistiq Integrative Health, Dr. Verma will determine the best filler choice for your situation.